Spectral-free estimation of L\'evy densities in high-frequency regime: Preliminary estimators

 \subsubsection{Construction of $\widehat h_{n,\eps}$}

-We estimate the density $h_\varepsilon$ using a linear wavelet density estimator and study its performances uniformly over Besov balls (see Kerkyacharian and Picard \cite{kerkyacharian1992density} or H\"ardle et al. \cite{hardle2012wavelets}).
-We state the result and assumptions in terms of the L\'evy density $f$ as it is the quantity of interest.
+To recover the jump density $h_\varepsilon$, we exploit the high frequency setting.
+For $\Delta$ small, it holds $h_{\eps}\approx\mathcal{L}(X_{\Delta}\big||X_{\Delta}|>\eps)$.
+Focusing on the increments larger than $\eps$ in absolute value, we estimate the density $h_\varepsilon$ using a linear wavelet density estimator and study its performances uniformly over Besov balls (see Kerkyacharian and Picard \cite{kerkyacharian1992density} or H\"ardle et al. \cite{hardle2012wavelets}).
+We state the result and assumptions in terms of the quantity of interest $f$.

-\paragraph{Preliminary on Besov spaces.}
+\paragraph{Preliminary on Besov spaces}

 Let $(\Phi,\Psi)$ be a pair of scaling function and mother wavelet which are compactly supported, of class $C^{r}$ and generate a regular wavelet basis adapted to the estimation set $A(\eps)$ (e.g. Daubechie's wavelet).
 Moreover suppose that $\{\Phi(x-k),k\in \Z\}$ is an orthonormal family of $L_{2}(\R)$.
 For all $f\in L_{p,\eps}$ we write for $j_{0}\in\N$